 CHEM 428.
 ORGANOMETALLIC CHEMISTRY.
 A study of the synthesis and properties of organometallic compounds and their role in modern catalytic processes.
 The rapidly growing areas of bioinorganic and bioorganometallic chemistry is discussed.
 Three lectures per week.
 Prerequisite: Chemistry 431.
-Offered infrequently, three hours.

 CHEM 431.
 ADVANCED INORGANIC/ORGANOMETALLIC CHEMISTRY.
 An in-depth study of transition metal chemistry.
 The relationships between the symmetry of molecules and their physical and chemical properties will be explored, as well as the role that organometallic compounds play in modern catalytic processes.
 Two lectures per week.
 Prerequisites: Chemistry 231; and Chemistry 342 or 345.
-Fall semester only, two hours.

 CHEM 441.
 CRYSTAL STRUCTURE ANALYSIS.
 An introduction to the principles of x-ray crystallography.
 Theory of x-ray diffraction will be covered in addition to instruction on selecting, mounting, analyzing, refining and determining structures of various crystals.
-Students will learn to operate a bench-top x-ray instrument and become proficient with the operational and analysis software.
+Students will learn to operate a bench-top x-ray instrument and become proficient with operational and analytical software.
 Prerequisite: Chemistry 231.

-Alternate years, fall semester only, two hours.
+Alternate years, fall semester, two hours.